 - Shrubs like cypress and juniper

 - Grasses like Bermuda, Johnson, rye, Kentucky bluegrass, and Timothy

 Be Prepared for Gardening

 Use antihistamines.
 Take them before you go outside to work in the garden.

 Garden when pollen counts are low.
 Usually, late in the evening is best.
-Pollen counts are higher in the late morning and middle of the day.
+Pollen counts are higher in the morning and middle of the day.